Fertility

 3. Fertility financing worries

-One 32-year-old TRB reader – who has been TTC for over four years and diagnosed with endometriosis and PCOS – wrote in to explain that her husband “Hates that we’ve spent so much money, but we desperately want another baby.
+“Hate that we’ve spent so much money, but we desperately want another baby.
 When my husband talks about money, I find myself feeling guilty and suggesting giving up.”

-Sally*, 36, has PCOS and her husband has low mobility; they’ve been TTC for six and a half years.
-Sally told us about those all-too-familiar sacrifices she and her husband have made when prioritising fertility, and the resultant relationship stresses.
+Sally*, 36, who has PCOS and whose husband has low sperm mobility, has been trying to conceive for six and a half years.
+She spoke about the sacrifices they’ve made in prioritising fertility, and the impact that’s had on their relationship.

 Let’s talk about money, and create a clear plan